-Garvey M Elementary School places among the top 20% of public schools in Illinois for:
+Garvey M Elementary School ranks among the top 20% of public schools in Illinois for:

-Garvey M Elementary School's student population of 247 students has declined by 6% over five school years.
+Garvey M Elementary School's student population of 247 students has grown by 5% over five school years.

-The teacher population of 13 teachers has declined by 18% over five school years.
+The teacher population of 13 teachers has stayed relatively flat over five school years.

 The diversity score of Garvey M Elementary School is 0.02, which is less than the diversity score at state average of 0.68.
 The school's diversity has stayed relatively flat over five school years.

 Overall Testing Rank

 #3425 out of 3655 schools